Payroll Services

 This amount is usually fixed, and any percentage increase given by a company is based on this amount.

-These benefits can include, but are not limited to:
+These company contributions can include, but are not limited to:

 - Medical aid contributions